Dave Holby

-Dave Holby (born 25 December 1980) is a British indoor rowing endurance world record holder.
+Dave Holby-Wolinski (born 25 December 1980) is a British indoor rowing endurance world record holder.
 On 18 December 2010 he became the first person to row the virtual distance around the earth's equator (40,075 km) on a Concept2 land rowing machine, setting a new Guinness World Record of 934 days.
-The record appears in the 2013 Guinness Book of World Records.
-He has raised over £40,000 for a number of charities, chiefly Breakthrough Breast Cancer.
+The record appears in the 2013 Guinness Book of World Records and he has raised over £70,000 for a number of local and national charities, including Breast Cancer Now and Naomi House & Jacksplace.

 In May 2011, he was awarded the Mayor's Medal for his contribution to the borough of Basingstoke and Deane.
-In November 2012 he became Patron of Support through Sport UK, a national charitable trust that aims to use sport to change people's lives.
+In July 2014, he was awarded a Chief Constable's Commendation Award by Hampshire Police for tackling an armed shoplifter during an attempted robbery.
+In January 2018, he was awarded a British Citizens Award for his charitable fundraising.

-Holby's completion of endurance challenges to raise funds for a number of charities has so far seen him set nineteen world and three British indoor rowing records:
+Holby-Wolinski's completion of endurance challenges to raise funds for a number of charities has so far seen him set twenty one world and five British indoor rowing records.